-- 1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities. - 9.
-Generally, motor carriers4 holding a Commission permit, authority, or certificate must maintain evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest. § 40-10.1-107, C.R.S.; Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 Code of Colorado Regulations (CCR) 723-6.
-Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times in order to safeguard the public interest. - 10.
-Specifically, motor carriers must obtain and keep motor vehicle liability insurance or surety bond coverage in force at all times.
+1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities.

+13. Generally, motor carriers holding a Commission permit, authority, or certificate must maintain evidence of financial responsibility with the Commission in such sums, for such protection, and in such form as the Commission deems necessary to safeguard the public interest adequately. § 40-10.1-107, C.R.S.
+(2019); Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 Code of Colorado Regulations (CCR) 723-6.
+Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times in order to safeguard the public interest.

+14. Specifically, motor carriers must obtain and keep motor vehicle liability insurance or surety bond coverage in force at all times.
 Rule 6008(a)(I), 4 CCR 723-6.
 In addition to motor vehicle liability coverage, towing carriers and household goods movers must maintain and keep cargo liability insurance or surety bond coverage in force at all times.
 Rule 6008(a)(I) and (III), 4 CCR 723-6.
-Towing carriers must obtain and keep worker's compensation insurance in force at all times; and towing carriers providing storage must obtain and keep garage keeper's liability insurance in force at all times.
-Rule 6008(a)(IV) and (V), 4 CCR 723-6.
-And, in addition to motor vehicle liability and cargo liability coverage, household good movers must obtain and keep general liability insurance or surety coverage in force at all times.
-Rule 6008(a)(VI), 4 CCR 723-6. - 11.
-Motor carriers are responsible for maintaining and filing evidence of the required financial responsibility coverage with the Commission. § 40-10.1-107(1), C.R.S., and
+Towing carriers must obtain and keep worker's compensation insurance in force at all times; and towing carriers providing storage must obtain and keep garage keeper's

+&lt;sup>4 In contrast, Hearing Exhibit 1 is the list of carriers who were non-compliant when the Commission issued the Complaints on December 6, 2019.
+As the difference in the numbers of carriers listed in Hearing Exhibits 1 and 4 make evident, many carriers came into compliance since the Commission issued the Complaints.
+All the carriers listed in Hearing Exhibit 4 are also listed in Hearing Exhibit 1.

-4 As referenced in this Decision, motor carriers are carriers who hold a Commission permit, authority, or certificate.
+&lt;sup>5 As referenced in this Decision, motor carriers are carriers who hold a Commission permit, authority, or certificate.